-Their emoluments fell within the following emolument bands:
+Their emoluments fell within the following emolument band:

-2021 ber of viduals 2020 Number of individuals Nil - HK\$1,000,000 4 3
+2022 Number of individuals 2021 Number of individuals Nil-HK\$1,000,000 5 4

 During the year, no emoluments were paid by the Group to any directors or any of the five highest paid individuals as an inducement to join or upon joining the Group, or as compensation for loss of office.
 There were no arrangements under which a director waived or agreed to waive any emolument during the year.